doytsujin/docker-trac-7/README.md

-This is a recipe for creaing a trac environment for Docker
+This is a recipe for creating a trac environment for Docker

 ## Installing